Hello friends! Good news! My new oven is on and I am baking macarons again! Which is why these Brownie Macarons showed up today!

 Well, I was a bit distressed for a while there, but I knew everything was going to work out.

 I even went out of my way to buy an oven on Amazon, I bought a small convection oven I had seen someone recommend on a Macaron facebook group, and that was a mistake, or lesson learned, as I prefer to call it.

-So my solution was to wait to get a new oven!
+So anyway, my solution was to wait to get a new oven!
 And it arrived!!
 Yay!
 So these Brownie Macarons belong to the first batch I baked on my brand new oven!

 Seriously, how important is the oven when baking macarons?

 It’s EVERYTHING, guys!
 But when it comes to macarons, each detail is everything!
 One little thing that goes wrong in your macaronage, you lose the whole batch.
 A small mistake when whipping the meringue, and that’s it.
 Humidity goes up, that’s it!
 And yes, with the oven it couldn’t be any different.